A Simple Formula for Effective Content: They Ask, You Answer! Marcus Sheridan on Marketing Smarts [Podcast] – Info Marketing

 To learn more, visit TheSalesLion.com or follow Marcus on Twitter @TheSalesLion, and be sure to get your copy of They Ask, You Answer: A Revolutionary Approach to Inbound Sales, Content Marketing, and Today’s Digital Consumer.

 Marcus and I talked about much more, including why he disagrees with the idea of content overload and how content marketing impacts much more than just search engine rankings, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
-Of course, you can also subscribe to the Marketing Smarts podcast in iTunes or via RSS and never miss an episode!
+Of course, you can also subscribe to the Marketing Smarts in iTunes or via RSS and never miss an episode!

 Music credit: Noam Weinstein.